isaacnmm/pestpolicy-hugo2XX/content/posts/skyfort-ii-backyard-discovery-cedar-wood-for-3-10-years/index.md

 4. Question 4: Is it weather resistant?
 - Response: Yes, it will withstand the snow, rain, and the sun.
 ## Conclusion
-The Skyfort II will serve you right if you have more than one kid that require to play on the set simultaneously.�The swing set is strong, durable, and safe for all the play and swinging needs in your [backyard](https://pestpolicy.com/saratoga-backyard-discovery-cedar-wood/).
+The Skyfort II will serve you right if you have more than one kid that require to play on the set simultaneously.The swing set is strong, durable, and safe for all the play and swinging needs in your [backyard](https://pestpolicy.com/saratoga-backyard-discovery-cedar-wood/).